 - Revenue Decoupling: Decoupling breaks the link between the amount of energy a utility delivers to customers and the revenue it collects, thus minimizing the utility's incentive to sell more energy.
 Public Utilities Commissions (PUCs) and utilities agree on a fixed revenue and then allow rates to change based on energy consumption in order to meet the fixed target. - 2.
 Performance Metrics: Metrics that are clear and measurable used to monitor and incentivize performance such as reliability, customer service quality, and energy efficiency. - 3.
-Multiyear Rate Plans (MRPs): MRPs allow utilities to set rates and revenue targets for multiple years instead of going through an annual rate-setting process. - Incentives for Underused Practices: Financial incentives that encourage utilities to pursue new solutions that they might not normally pursue due to risk.
+Multiyear Rate Plans (MRPs): MRPs allow utilities to set rates and revenue targets for multiple years instead of going through an annual rate-setting process. - 4.
+Incentives for Underused Practices: Financial incentives that encourage utilities to pursue new solutions that they might not normally pursue due to risk.

-- Connecticut H.B.7006 (enacted 2020): Requires the Public Utilities Regulatory Authority to investigate, develop, and adopt a framework for implementing performance-based regulation of each electric distribution company. - Colorado S.B.
-218 (enacted 2024): Encourages investment by tying the utility's Distribution System Planning (DSP) directly to cost recovery; the utility must prioritize investments in areas at or near hosting capacity limits, including improving infrastructure for income-qualified or disproportionately impacted communities; requires the commission to tie performance incentives to meeting interconnection timelines. - Indiana H.B.1007 (enacted 2023):Decisions concerning Indiana's electric generation resource mix must take into account the following attributes of electric utility service: (1) reliability, (2) affordability, (3) resiliency, (4) stability, and (5) environmental sustainability.
-Requires the Indiana Utility Regulatory Commission (IURC) to study performance-based regulations. - Virginia S.B.966 (enacted 2018): Introduces performance-based regulations to incentivize utilities in Virginia to achieve specific performance targets related to renewable energy deployment, energy efficiency, and grid modernization. - Washington S.B.5295 (enacted 2021): Transforms the regulation of gas and electrical companies toward multiyear rate plans and performance-based rate making.
+- \\Connecticut H.B.7006 (enacted 2020): Requires the Public Utilities Regulatory Authority to investigate, develop, and adopt a framework for implementing performance-based regulation of each electric distribution company. - Hawaii S.B.2939 (enacted 2018): Requires the PUC to establish performance incentive and penalty mechanisms that directly tie electric utility revenues to the utility's achievement on performance metrics. - \\Indiana H.B.1007 (enacted 2023): Provides that it is the continuing policy of the state that decisions concerning Indiana's electric generation resource mix must take into account the following attributes of electric utility service: (1) reliability, (2) affordability, (3) resiliency, (4) stability, and (5) environmental sustainability.
+Requires the Indiana Utility Regulatory Commission (IURC) to study performance-based regulations. - \\Virginia S.B.966 (enacted 2018): Introduces performance-based regulations to incentivize utilities in Virginia to achieve specific performance targets related to renewable energy deployment, energy efficiency, and grid modernization. - \\Washington S.B.5295 (enacted 2021): Transforms the regulation of gas and electrical companies toward multiyear rate plans and performance-based rate making.